 “I’ve got my life in a real mess and I need your help bad,” reads the intro of Matthew Schaefer’s Toyota Land Cruiser Craigslist post.
-His said his girlfriend of six years left him a few weeks ago, and now he’s stuck alone in the mountains of California without a job, a driver’s license or gas money.
+He says his girlfriend of six years left him a few weeks ago, and now he’s stuck alone in the mountains of California without a job, a driver’s license or gas money.
 He needs someone to buy his truck, and quickly.

 The post’s title “Emergency Sale 1992 Toyota Land Cruiser FJ80 4x4" sounds just like your typical Craigslist listing from someone short on cash, but the body of the ad tells a fascinating, tragic story of a man way down on his luck.